MicrosoftDocs/dynamics365smb-docs-pr.fi-fi/business-central/ui-specify-printer-selection-reports.md

 ## You don't have access to the printer

-- You have not been assigned a Up license
+- You have not been assigned an UP license
 - You have not been given access to the printer in UP.
-- (On-prem) The app registration has been broken
+- (On-premises) The app registration has been broken.
 -->
 ## <a name="set-up-email-print"></a>Sähköpostitulostuksen määrittäminen